Child/Teens Psychotherapy

 Extensive outcome research and clinical experience has established that the foundation of therapy, what ever the model, is the relationship with a trusted, specially trained therapist who can help children deal with the causes of distress and help them acquire the psychological skills to cope more adaptively in the future.
 Young children often communicate through play, where the use of toys, drawing, stories and other mediums help your child to identify, explore and express their feelings.
 Older children and adolescents may prefer to just talk.

-Through the therapeutic relationship with Dr Milburn in a consistent setting, that is safe and non-judgmental the child or young person may begin to feel able to express their troubling thoughts and conflicted feelings.
-Confused, frighten, hurt angry or painful feelings can gradually be put into words rather than actions.
-Dr Milburn can help the child or young person make sense of their own experience.
-By being understood, they can find new and healthier ways of managing their difficulties and lasting changes in their emotional states and behaviour.
+Through the therapeutic relationship with Dr Milburn in a consistent setting, that is safe and non-judgmental you may begin to feel able to express your troubling thoughts and conflicted feelings.
+Confused, frighten, hurt ,angry or painful feelings can gradually be put into words rather than actions.
+Dr Milburn can help you make sense of your own experience.
+By being understood, you can find new and healthier ways of managing your difficulties and lasting changes in your emotional states and behaviour.

 Consultations during while your child is in psychotherapy